-French Onion Deviled Eggs are a creamy variation of deviled eggs loaded with flavor from caramelized onions and Gruyere cheese.
-If you love a classic french onion taste, give my French Onion Soup a try!
+French Onion Deviled Eggs are a creamy and sophisticated variation of deviled eggs loaded with flavor from caramelized onions and Gruyere cheese.
+If you love a classic French onion taste, give my French Onion Soup a try!

 French Onion Deviled Eggs